JoshuaAndrews-1882/project-1/README.md

   - The first section of information on the home page shows the entry price to Alligator Bay, some information regarding alligators, what they can see at Alligator Bay and what a amenities are available.

+- __Three Images__

+   - There are 3 images sitting above the opening times, show times and feeding times.
+This is to give the user a visual feeling on alligators, to draw their attention and help keep them interested.

 - __Times Section__

   - The times section shows the user